kilacoda/chanim/README.md

 ## A Quick Note
 There may be some faulty code and a lot of this may not be well made/documented.
 Feel free to file an issue if something doesn't work properly.

-Also, at the moment chanim won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, though only on he master branch.
+Also, at the moment chanim's master branch (the one you're on) won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, though only on he master branch.
 See the [ManimCE-TexTemplate-Working](https://github.com/raghavg123/chanim/tree/ManimCE-TexTemplate-Working) branch for a ManimCE compatible version.

+## Why deprecate this branch?
+When I started writing chanim back at the start of 2020, the state of manim was quite different to what it is now.
+Back then, I had to do hacky things like making custom `constants.py` files and thus held off on releasing chanim to PyPI, since I didn't know how to replicate such things as a package.

+However, now with ManimCE, and the `TexTemplate` functionality that comes alongwith it, I can (and already have) do the same things via normal code, and less hacks.
+Thus, I can package chanim for PyPI to make it more easier for people to use.
+I do believe this tool could be useful to other people as well, and the first step is to move onwards from 3b1b/manim and becoming a plugin for ManimCE that is published and updated on PyPI.

+Another reason is that I personally never use the master branch, nor am I updating it anymore, due to my priorities as of late being getting chanim up and running with ManimCE, since it makes (at least mine) life easier.
+Easier to maintain, scene caching reduces render times drastically, better CLI interface, lots of bugfixes, the list goes on.
+The 3b1b/manim repo on the other hand is practically never updated except (even for fixing bugs) for the shaders branch, which although a really cool development, I can't see myself using anytime soon.

+TL;DR I don't see the benefit of keeping `3b1b/manim`-compatible while keeping the `ManimCE` version in a separate branch and asking people to `git checkout` to that branch if they want to use the new features.
+Hence, branch merge on **January 15th, 2021**

+If you have any objections or feel you have a better solution, feel free to contact me or file an issue.